dhillonajender/Django-Part-1/README.md

 A fully functioning blog:

-In this application, user will be able to create, update, and delete blog posts.
+In this application, user can create, update, and delete blog posts.
 Posts will have categories that can be used to sort them.
-Finally, users will be able to leave comments on posts.
+Finally, users can comments on posts.

 A portfolio of your work:

-Showcase list of projects here.
-You’ll build a gallery style page with clickable links to projects that you’ve completed.
+Projects are listed here.
+A gallery style page with clickable links to projects that the user has completed.
+On clicking a particular project, the webpasge containing the whole description of that particular project will render.